tecoevo/tecoevo.github.io/pages/philosophy.md

 *Mental and Physical Health Concerns*

 We are all here to grow as scientists.
 However, that should never come at the cost of your well-being.
 Your mental and physical health are an important consideration in all that you do while in the group.
 Moreover, success should not come at the cost of maintaining your health.
-In fact, you are more likely to be successful if you take care of yourself and balance time with the things outside of work that matter to you.
+You are more likely to be successful if you take care of yourself and balance time with the things outside of work that matter to you.
 Below are some general guidelines on well-being, but every situation is unique, and I am always open to discussion on this topic, so do not hesitate to ask.
 If you are not feeling well, either physically or mentally, take the time that you need to seek help and take care of yourself.
 Specifically,

 - if you are contagious, please do not come in, but stay at home to rest and take care of yourself until you are better.
 - if you are struggling with depression or anxiety and wondering what to prioritize – your health is most important.
 - if you have an acute situation that requires help, take the day off with no questions asked.
-- if you are going to be out for an extended time or miss a group meeting/event, just give Chaitanya and your collaborators a notice so that they know you are okay – no need to give details if you don’t want to, it is sufficient to email.
+- if you are going to be out for an extended time or miss a group meeting/event, just give me and your collaborators a notice so that they know you are okay – no need to give details if you don’t want to, it is sufficient to email.
-- if you need to take more substantial time off, you can discuss with Chaitanya to facilitate this.
+- if you need to take more substantial time off, you can discuss with me to facilitate this.

 Being an undergraduate, technician, graduate student, or postdoc is stressful.
 We all care about you and are here to support you – just let us know how we can help.
 If any situation requires you to take time off but there is are small essential chores/resposibilities in the group then ask if others can take over for a while.